Rnd-Guy/Prototype-shooter/README.md

 Add better blue power (sometime later)
 Add a game-over screen when the player runs out of lives
 Add a victory screen
-Fix bug where player lasers spawn off-center (most notable when firing whilst moving left or right) [Release .exe only] Find out why the pause menu doesn't display correctly (functions as normal however) despite no source code changes between debug and release
+Maybe refactor code, especially for class "PlayState" which is responsible for most of the gameplay related elements Fix bug where player lasers spawn off-center (most notable when firing whilst moving left or right) [Release .exe only] Find out why the pause menu doesn't display correctly (functions as normal however) despite no source code changes between debug and release